faisalhussain-CSE12/cse4302/Lab 1/readme.txt

-This is the lab where we learn about git.
+No, This is the lab where we learn about git.